HarshanaPanagoda/Health-System-API/README.md

 - I have developed a RESTful web service as a part of my degree program.
 If you are considering using it in a production environment, replacing the static data with a database and implementing proper security measures would be best.

 #
-Please feel free to make any changes you'd like, and don't hesitate to let me know if you're like this⭐!
+Feel free to make any changes you'd like, and don't hesitate to let me know if you're like this⭐!